Infertility at a glance

 - Infertility is defined as the inability to achieve pregnancy after one year of unprotected intercourse.

-- A woman’s fertility can be affected by several factors, including age, uterine abnormalities, cervical conditions, and endometriosis; ovulation problems and issues with the fallopian tubes are the most common causes of infertility.
+- A woman’s fertility can be affected by several factors, including age, uterine abnormalities, and endometriosis; ovulation problems and issues with the fallopian tubes are the most common causes of infertility.

 - In about 40 percent of couples struggling to conceive, the male partner is either the sole or a contributing cause of infertility due to sperm issues or other problems.